llams/ESP-MD/README.md

 - dry contact with operation counter, on all available ports for <a href="https://github.com/Xinyuan-LilyGO/LilyGO-T-ETH-POE">LILYGO®TTGO T-Internet-POE</a>, IO4, IO16, IO32, IO34, IO35, IO36, IO39,
 - the ability to work with sensors DS18b20, DHT11, DHT22, AM2302, RHT03 on ports IO4, IO16, IO32,
 - ADC input on ports IO34, IO35, IO36, IO39,
-- automatic MIB address generation depending on the type of port and sensor.
+- automatic OID address generation depending on the type of port and sensor.
 <br>
 Web config http://ip/cfg/<br><br>